-Two cellular network antennas are connected to the data logger, providing improved signal reception capabilities.
-Apart from one Pt100 temperature sensor used to measure air/snow temperature, directly attached to the box housing the measurement system, each unpolarizable SP electrode is paired to one Pt100 temperature sensor, with both sensors referred to as an "electrode group".
-Each electrode group is connected and grounded to the measurement system via an eight-wired shielded ethernet cable resistant to UV radiation.
-The actual measurement system is housed in an aluminum case that can withstand expected snow covers and is lined with Styropor on the inside for thermal shielding (Fig. 5).
+- 5 Two GSM antennas are connected to the data logger, providing improved signal reception capabilities.
+Apart from one Pt100 temperature sensor used to measure air/snow temperature, directly attached to the box housing the measurement system, each unpolarizable SP electrode is paired to one Pt100 temperature sensor, with both sensors referred to as an 'electrode group'.
+Each electrode group is connected and grounded to the measurement system via a an 8-wired shielded ethernet cable resistant to UV radiation.
+The actual measurement system is housed in an aluminium case that can withstand expected snow covers, and - 10 is lined with Styropor on the inside for thermal shielding (Fig. 5).

-The ethernet cables of each sensor package are introduced into the box via water-tight cable glands and connected to an ethernet panel via standard insulation displacement connectors (IDC).
-Signal lines from 20 electrode groups are internally routed and multiplexed to the input channels of the logging system using custom-made printed circuit boards
+The ethernet cables of each sensor package are introduced into the box via water-tight IP-cable glands and connected to an ethernet panel via standard insulation displacement connectors (IDC).
+Signal lines from 20 electrode groups are internally routed and multiplexed to the inputs input channels of the logging system .
+In the summer of 2019 using custom-made PCBs, interconnected using ethernet cables (See Fig. S1): In response to frequent lightning damage in the preceding years, a lightning